My favorite green smoothie recipe! This healthy, delicious drink is easy to make in the blender, and it's packed with leafy greens and fresh fruit.

 Here’s what you’ll need to make this green smoothie recipe:

-• Leafy greens, of course!
-I love using baby spinach here because you can barely taste it, though kale works great too.
+- Leafy greens, of course!
+I love using fresh spinach here because you can barely taste it, though kale and Swiss chard are great choices too.
 Freeze the greens ahead of time (or buy frozen greens) to give your smoothie the best frosty texture.

-• Almond butter and chia seeds – They add healthy fats and make the smoothie even creamier.
+- Almond butter and chia seeds – They add healthy fats and fiber and make the smoothie even creamier.

-• Frozen orange segments – They add delicious natural sweetness (and tons of vitamin C!) to this vibrant spinach smoothie.
+- Frozen orange segments – They add natural sweetness (and tons of vitamin C!) to this vibrant spinach smoothie.
 I like to buy a bunch of fresh mandarins or clementines, peel them, and freeze them to have on hand.
+Frozen mango and pineapple are also delicious.
+You could even use frozen berries here!

-• And ice cubes – To perfect the green smoothie’s frosty texture.
+- And ice cubes – To perfect this green smoothie’s frosty texture.

 Find the complete recipe with measurements below.